czmate10/tcpipstack/README.md

 # User-space TCP/IP stack
 I started working on this project to learn more about TCP and IPv4, and possibly IPv6 later on.
+Right now it's just a very basic TCP implementation that is able to connect, disconnect, send data(if size < MSS) and read incoming segments' payload.
+Please refer to [src/main.c](https://github.com/czmate10/tcpipstack/blob/master/src/main.c) to see an example HTTP GET request.

 # Requirements
 - TAP device: